-The price is in the region of £400 per month.
-It’s a lifelong commitment as you’ll lose the benefit when you stop taking it and the weight you have lost would normally be regained quickly.
+The price is in the region of £400 per month from responsible providers.
+If you find anyone offering a drug-inclusive programme below £350 per month you should be extra vigilant about their practices.
+Check that a doctor is prescribing, that it's being prescribed at the correct dosage, that it is the drug you're expecting and that there is a diet and exercise programme behind it.
+It’s a lifelong commitment as you’ll lose the benefit when you stop taking it and the weight you have lost would normally be regained.
 The positive news is that you will know within 3 months if you are going to be successful.
 If you haven’t lost any weight by that time, the trials show that you never will.
 It means you could stop paying after 3 months if the results weren’t as you hoped.

 Please use these links for price information on the gastric band and gastric balloon.

 It’s understandable that people with a BMI above 30 would prefer a non surgical solution to help them manage their weight.
-Saxenda is unlikely to be that solution however as the weight loss is modest.
+A 'skinny jab' drug is unlikely to be that solution however as the weight loss is modest.
 All eligible patients could expect to do a lot better with a gastric band and many would do better with a gastric balloon.
 It’s likely that risks associated with the band or balloon are lower than most patients imagine.
-It means that if you are considering Saxenda you should think carefully about these options too.
+It means that if you are considering the 'skinny jab' you should think carefully about these options too.
 They are proven over a long period of time to be both safe and effective.
-Certainly those with BMIs above 40 would achieve far better results with a gastric sleeve or a gastric bypass than they would with Saxenda.
+Certainly those with BMIs above 40 would achieve far better results with a gastric sleeve or a gastric bypass than they would with the skinny jab drug.

-The main side effect of Saxenda is that patients experience a period of nausea.
+The main side effect of the skinny jab drug is that patients experience a period of nausea.
 This usually settles after a few weeks.
-There are other side effects and these would be explained at consultation before you proceed.
+There are other side effects and these should be explained at a consultation.
 Although the incidence rates are very low, the trial data show that patients are at an increased risk of gall bladder disease and pancreatitis.
-If you have visited this page it means you are serious about finding a sustainable solution for managing your weight.
+If you have visited this page, and read this far, it means you are serious about finding a sustainable solution for managing your weight.
 We help hundreds of people every week who are weighing up their options just as you are.
 The best course of action will vary from patient to patient based on their own personal circumstances.
 Please call us on 0800 3134618 or complete our enquiry to explore all of the options available to you.

 To discuss your options or book a free consultation, make an online enquiry or call 0800 313 4618